winglungngai/GitHubPracticeProject/Preview.md

 Without direct interaction with most of the stakeholder class, it defeats the purpose.

-So we have taken a different approach: using the stakeholder analysis to identify the stakeholder whose needs is the most ignored, which turns out to be the external developers Based on the stakeholder analysis, we made a decision to focus on our target stakeholder group  - the external developers, and help them by creating relevant archtiectural documents that are missing.
+So we have taken a different approach: using the stakeholder analysis to identify the stakeholder whose needs are the most ignored, which turns out to be the external developers Based on the stakeholder analysis, we made a decision to focus on our target stakeholder group  - the external developers, and help them by creating relevant architectural documents that are missing.

 #### View & Viewpoints
 A document describing how (part of) the system works and how it meets some of the concerns of its stakeholders, is called a View.
 Rozanski and Woods grouped related concerns together into Viewpoints.
 Each Viewpoint is basically a collection of concerns and is described by one or more Views.
 Together, these Views should document the system to such an extent, that all concerns of the Viewpoint are discussed.

-For our project, we created a Context View, adhering to the Context Viewpoint, and several Development Views, which partly cover the Development Viewpoint.
+For our project, we created a Context View, adhering to the Context Viewpoint.

+We also created several Development Views, which partly cover the Development Viewpoint.

-#### View & Viewpoints
+#### Perspective
 The last important concept of the book is the Perspective.
 A Perspective is related to quality properties (like security or performance) of the system.
 Perspectives are applied to Views to make sure you take these quality properties into account.